mlewis89/wk9-Nodejs-Professional_README_Generator/Main/README.md

 Please run the following command to install the necessary dependancies.

-    npm install -y
+    npm install inquirer

 ## Usage

-go to the terminal and enter the ```node index.js``` command and follow the prompts
+open the terminal in the Main Folder and enter the ```node index.js``` command and answer the prompts

 ## License
-This project is licenced under the MIT.
+This project is licensed under the MIT.

 ## How to Contribute

-see the questions section below
+open an issue in the repo

 ## Tests
 run the following command, inorder test the project: